Menu

 3. Electrical testing ensuring safe electrical operation

-4. Refrigerant system check verifying integrity of cooling system
+4. Refrigerant system check checking integrity of cooling system

 5. Ductwork inspection assessing distribution system condition